BielUsal/PhysicsNotes/Physics/Classical Mechanics/2nd Semester/Lagrangian and Hamiltonian Dynamics.md

 $$\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{q}}\right)-\frac{\partial L}{\partial q}$$

+The rigorous treatment of the [[Lagrangian Formalism]] will be left to its own section, and [[Hamiltonian Formalism]] will be mostly ignored during this section, since they must be equivalent.
 ## Generalized Coordinates

 Let us have a system of $n$ particles moving in 3D space and $m$ holonomic (To make it simpler) constraints on our particles.
 The dimensionality of our problem, a.k.a. its degrees of freedom, will be: